Etiquette for Mistresses: Plot

-In Georgia's absence, Ina stays with Charley and accompanies her in an auction but she is caught by Wang Gie's wife and has been suspended from going out.
+In Georgia's absence, Ina stays with Charley and accompanies her to an auction but she is caught by Wang Gie's wife and suspended from going out.
 Ina chooses to stay with Stella in a court room but an accident causes Stella to fly abroad leaving Ina alone.
 She decides to go back to Cebu to reunite with her family, but is disappointed when she sees that they have learned to live a life without her.
-This convinces Ina to stay a mistress.
+This convinces Ina to stay as a mistress.

 Ina attends Senator Adelle Ayson's birthday party to get a glimpse of Frank with Chloe's assistance.
-Georgia was horrified in the meeting of the two and confronts Chloe.
+Georgia is horrified in the meeting of the two and confronts Chloe.
 The incident separates Chloe from the rest of the group.
-A news breaks out that Ambet Villoria is missing and the mistresses reunite with Stella who is hiding him in a safe house.
-Prior to the accident, Ambet was diagnosed with cancer and is nearing death.
+A news breaks out that Ambet is missing and the mistresses reunite with Stella who is hiding him in a safe house.
+Prior to the accident, Ambet is diagnosed with cancer and is terminally ill.
 After a talk with Gabriel's wife, Chloe faces her friends again but nobody is interested to listen to her realization that their lovers will never choose them.

-The girls learns that the police has found their location through Chloe.
-Charlie decides to break a rule in order for Stella and Ambet escape using Frank Ayson's influence and the public plane of Wang Gie.
+The girls learn that the police found their location through Chloe.
+Charlie decides to break a rule in order for Stella and Ambet escape using Frank's influence and Wang Gie's plane.
 Georgia has one more rule for Ina and both of them leave their partners.

 Chloe then accepts the job that was offered to her, Stella visits Ambet's grave, Charley returns to the Philippines with her two kids, Georgia marries a guy with twins and Ina becomes a singer and marries a handsome man.